Contact Us Today! (877) 276-5084

 Contact a Torrent Defense Lawyer

 DO NOT contact a Torrent Lawyer before FIRST discussing the case with a copyright infringement law firm.
 We offer a FREE no cost initial consultation designed to explain the process and provide a general legal overview of the situation without high pressure sales tactics.
-We are a leading copyright firm in the United States and we have substantial federal court experience.
-In this niche area of la there is no substitute for experience, and we accept referrals from other attorneys who do not have knowledge in this area of technology law.
+We are a leading copyright firm in the United States and we have substantial federal court experience including appearing in over 500 cases.
+In this niche area of law there is no substitute for experience, and we accept referrals from other attorneys who do not have knowledge in this area of technology law.
 Call us at (877) 276-5084.
 We offer low flat rate fees for many cases.
+You can also fill out our contact form and we will reach out to you!

 About the Author